KatharinaTrinley/MechInterp-Aya-Neuron-Specialization/README.md

 # MechInterp-Aya-Neuron-Specialization
+This repository contains the code for our neuron specialization experiments for the mutlilingual decoder-only LM Aya-23-8B by CohereAI

+## Content

+## Dataset
 ### Overlapping Languages Between Aya101 and EC40

 The following table shows the 35 languages that appear in both the Aya101 and EC40 datasets, along with their resourcedness levels in each dataset.